shipengqi/jcli/README.md

 Use `WithOnSignalReceived` to set a signals' receiver. `SIGTERM` and `SIGINT` are registered by default.
 Register other signals via the signal parameter.

+### EnableCompletion

+Use `EnableCompletion` to create a default 'completion' command.

 ### Create a new root command

 ```go